-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other gualifications?
 If so, check which applies:

+qualifications: in so, check which applies.
 C6 Open admission policy as described above for all students C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain):